perrym/apiscanner/index.md

 ## Disclaimer

-APISCAN is a private and proprietary API security tool, developed independently for internal use and research purposes.
+APISCAN is a private and proprietary APIscanner security tool, developed independently for internal use and research purposes.
 It supports OWASP API Security Top 10 (2023) testing, OpenAPI-based analysis, active scanning, and multi-format reporting.
 Redistribution is not permitted without explicit permission.